How to add and update Linux SSH keys on Managed Service for Kubernetes node group hosts

 username2:ssh-ed25519 ONEMOREkey***********88OavEHw== username2

-Then use YC CLI to execute the command:
+Then, use the YC CLI to run this command:

 yc managed-kubernetes node-group add-metadata \